2021/22 Part-time Postgraduate course

 As the global tourism and hospitality industry evolves and the local industry transforms, innovative, creative and professional people are needed to drive it forward - this could be you.
-Working in partnership with industry experts we have created a relevant and practical course meaning you will graduate industry ready with the skills employers are looking for.
+Working in partnership with industry experts we have created an extremely relevant and practical course meaning you will graduate industry ready with the skills employers are looking for.
 Our modules encourage collaboration and forward thinking with the opportunity to share ideas and experience with a diverse network of international students.

 From a manager of a boundary pushing hotel, or a customer experience manager at a world famous attraction to a marketer in a national tourism office or creator of the next digital tourism operator there are endless career opportunities for those who complete this course.
 Whatever you dream of becoming in this diverse and exciting sector, this course will lead you one step closer to making it a reality.

 With all assessment coursework based, you will cover topics such as, key industry principles, strategic marketing, managing and leading people, business sustainability and innovation as well as exploring contemporary issues facing the sector.

 Sign up to register an interest in the course.

 For part-time students you can take up to 90 credits in an academic year.
 Your course director will be more than happy to work with you to find a schedule of modules that is suitable and works for you.
 Typically students complete the degree within two and a half years.

 Tourism & Hospitality Principles

 The module provides students with an understanding of key principles of tourism and hospitality, the structures for both, and how they have been operationalised.
 It also assesses the impacts of both on destinations and the relevance for both sectors in the future.